 Shade 8 – MATTE – A very opaque matte cream shade – a little powdery in texture but good for setting the eye after primer if required, and good for blending with other colours to tone down other shades.
 I actually like mixing this with shade 5 for the crease to make it blend a bit easier.

 Shade 9 – MATTE – This is one of my favourite shades in the palette, it’s a gorgeous deep cherry red, and looks gorgeous in the outer corner or for deepening the crease, however it’s hard work to smoothly blend IMO.

-I’ll admit that it’s taken me a while to get used to this palette, but at first I really wasn’t too impressed.
+I’ll admit that it’s taken me a while to get used to the Huda Mauve Obsessions palette, but at first I really wasn’t too impressed.
 The Mattes in this palette whist they have pigment are incredibly soft and powdery, when you attempt to blend them away they blend away too much and start to go patchy, even with a good primer they’re hard to work with.
 I find that I’m applying mattes a lot more heavily pigment wise than I normally would do, as I’m not able to blend them properly as they disappear.
 I’m not particularly in love with any of the looks I’ve created for that reason.

 The duo chrome shade 2 is lovely but it lacks pigmentation and punch, the two foils are very flaky and dry, they don’t pick up fantastically with a brush and require a glitter glue primer otherwise when you blend they just buff away to a soft metallic.
 Over glitter glue they are a lot more foily and eye-catching, The pictures below are from look further down in the post.

 I’ve got three looks below, and the first one in particular I think is a good indication of seeing the issues with blending that come from this palette.

 Look 1 – Cranberries on Ice